Rat Watson

 Alfred Grady "Rat" Watson (February 10, 1894 – June 15, 1965), sometimes referenced as Rats Watson, was an American football player.
-A native of Houston, he played college football at Southwestern (TX) and Texas and professional football as a quarterback for the Toledo Maroons, Kansas City Blues, Hammond Pros, and Buffalo Bisons in the National Football League (NFL).
+A native of Houston, Texas, he played college football at Southwestern (TX) and Texas and professional football as a quarterback for the Toledo Maroons, Kansas City Blues, Hammond Pros, and Buffalo Bisons in the National Football League (NFL).
 He appeared in 20 NFL games, 12 as a starter, from 1922 to 1927.
 He also played for the Second Texas Infantry football team in 1916 and with the 36th Division football team during World War I.